rocketbro/rocketbro.github.io/_projects/loom-interface/help.md

 ### Example Loom Trees

-Download the below files and import them from the home screen to get a feel for navigating around a tree.
+Download the below files and import them from the Loom home screen to get a feel for navigating around a tree.

 {% include download-button.html
   file="/dlc/loom-interface/24-12-15 The Existence of Claude.json"
   name="The Existence of Claude.json"
-  type="JSON File"
+  type="OpenLoom JSON File"
 %}